Download from app store

 Deputy Director for Intramural Research, National Institutes of Health, Bethesda, Maryland

-Dr. Schor pursued residency training in Pediatrics at Boston Children’s Hospital (1981-1983) under Dr. Mary Ellen Avery and Child Neurology at the Longwood Area-Harvard Neurology Program (1983-1986) under Dr. Charles Barlow.
-During residency, she also pursued a postdoctoral fellowship in the laboratory of Dr. Manfred Karnovsky at Harvard.
-During this time, she began her studies of neuroblastoma, aimed at understanding the neurobiology of this tumor and exploiting this understanding to design and test in preclinical models novel strategies for the therapy of chemoresistant neuroblastoma, and funded by the NINDS and NCI and many private foundations for 27 years.
+Dr. Schor received her PhD in medical biochemistry from Rockefeller University in 1980 and her MD from Cornell University Medical College in 1981.
+She pursued residency training in pediatrics at Boston Children’s Hospital (1981–1983) and in child neurology at the Longwood Area-Harvard Neurology Program (1983–1986).
+While in residency, she also pursued a postdoctoral fellowship in the laboratory of Dr. Manfred Karnovsky at Harvard.
+During this time, she began her studies of neuroblastoma, aimed at understanding the neurobiology of this tumor and exploiting this understanding to design and test in preclinical models novel strategies for the therapy of chemoresistant neuroblastoma.